-The Nat Sternberg Thesis Prize is a cash award given each year to a student for the most outstanding Ph.D. thesis in the field of bacterial molecular biology.
-The award will be presented at the annual Molecular Genetics of Bacteria and Phages meeting, at which time the recipient will give a presentation about his or her work.
-The amount of the award will be approximately $1000, with the exact amount to be determined by the award committee and the fund manager.
+For 2017 the Nat Sternberg Thesis Prize will be awarded to one male and one female scientist for outstanding Ph.D. work in the field of bacterial molecular biology.
+The award will be presented at the annual Molecular Genetics of Bacteria and Phages meeting, at which time the two recipients will give an oral presentation about their individual contributions.
+The amount of the award will be approximately $750, with the exact amount to be determined by the award committee and the fund manager.
 The award will provide a travel allowance over and above the prize.
 A brief introduction of the year's winner and the nature of the prize will be presented at the meeting by the Award Committee Chair or a designate.
-The 2016 meeting will be held in Madison, Wisconsin from Monday, August 8 through Friday, August 12.
-Meeting information is available at: http://apps.union.wisc.edu/phages/
+The 2017 meeting will be held in Madison, Wisconsin from Monday, August 7 through Friday, August 11.
+Meeting information is available at:

-The nominee must have completed and successfully defended his or her Ph.D. thesis within a 12-month period prior to June 1 of the year of the award (between June 1, 2015 and May 31, 2016).
-The nominee should be willing to report on the thesis work at the annual Molecular Genetics of Bacteria and Phages meeting.
+Nominees must have completed and successfully defended their Ph.D. thesis within a 12-month period prior to June 1 of the year of the award (between June 1, 2016 and May 31, 2017).
+Nominees should be willing to report on their thesis work at the annual Molecular Genetics of Bacteria and Phages meeting.

 SUBMISSION OF NOMINATIONS

 Nominations must come from the thesis advisor or a member of the thesis examination committee.
 Nominators should send a single collated pdf file containing the following items: